syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Getting-Started.md

 {% endtabs %}

-* Create an instance of SfNavigationDrawer.
+* Create an instance of NavigationDrawer.

 {% tabs %}